Hybrid VCSPs with crisp and conservative valued templates: Introduction

-In \cite{Jeavons:1998} Jeavons showed that the complexity of $\CSP\bGamma$ is determined by so called polymorphisms of $\bGamma$.
+In \cite{Jeavons:1998} Jeavons showed that the complexity of $\CSP\bGamma$ is determined by the polymorphisms of $\bGamma$.
 Research in this direction lead to a conjectured description of tractable templates through properties of their polymorphisms.
-The key formulation was made by Bulatov, Jeavons, and Krokhin \cite{bulatov05:classifying}, with subsequent reformulations of this conjecture by Maroti and McKenzie \cite{MarotiMcKenzie}.
-In the long run, it was shown by Siggers~\cite{Siggers} that if Bulatov-Jeavons-Krokhin formulation is correct, then for a relational structure to be tractable it is necessary and sufficient that its core is preserved by a single 6-ary polymorphism that satisfies a certain term identity.
-Later an arity of a polymorphism in the latter formulation was decreased to 4\cite{4ary}.
+The key formulation was given by Bulatov, Jeavons, and Krokhin \cite{bulatov05:classifying}, with subsequent reformulations of this conjecture by Maroti and McKenzie \cite{MarotiMcKenzie}.
+Later, it was shown by Siggers~\cite{Siggers} that if the Bulatov-Jeavons-Krokhin formulation is true, then for a relational structure to be tractable it is necessary and sufficient that its core is preserved by a single 6-ary polymorphism that satisfies a certain term identity.
+Further, an arity of a polymorphism in the latter formulation was decreased to 4~\cite{4ary}.
 We will use the last fact as a key ingredient for our results.
+Very recently, several independent proofs of the Bulatov-Jeavons-Krokhin formulation were announced \cite{DBLP:Rafiey,Bulatov17a,Zhuk17}.
+Since the papers have not yet been thoroughly verified and widely accepted by the CSP community, in this paper we refer to the formulation as a hypothesis.